gradle/gradle/design-docs/dependency-management.md

 - Merge the special case resolution algorithm for self-resolving dependencies into the general purpose resolution algorithm.
 - Introduce a new type of component identifier to represent a file-only component.
 - Update reporting to understand this kind of component identifier.

+### Test coverage

+- Ensure that the int test coverage for the dependency report, dependency insight report and HTML dependency report all verify that the report can be used with a mix of project, external and file dependencies.
+- Verify that when a local component is replaced by an external component (via conflict resolution or dependency substitution) then none of the files from the local component are included in the result.
+For example, when a local component includes some file dependency declarations.

 ## Story: Plugin contributes a component type implementation